troven/meta4qa-webapi/ADVANCED.md

 To specify a custom configuration, use:

-	dialect --config config.json
+	$ apigeek --config config.json

-If you omit the --config option, then the "affirm.json" file in the current folder will be used.
+If you omit the --config option, then the "apigeek.json" file in the current folder will be used.

 Supplying a different "config" file for each environment allows Feature tests to be re-used across multiple environments.